 You can book your ride or just request to see the prices in: Bla Bla Car website - at blablacar.pl.
 You can also drive other people and earn money.

-Last bit not least, check: e-podroznik.pl is another helpful service in Poland.
-It can provide options Google overlooks.
+The e-podroznik.pl is another helpful service in Poland.
+It may provide options for travelling which Google overlooks.

 GO EURO (comparison)